5 min read · June 5, 2026

 hireEZOutbound sourcingSourcingFree Recruiting GPTCustom

-SeekOutTechnical + diversity sourcingSourcingTrialCustom
+SeekOutTechnical + diversity sourcingSourcing$149/moCustom

-Juicebox (PeopleGPT)Natural-language searchSourcingYesFrom $119/mo
+Juicebox (PeopleGPT)Natural-language searchSourcing$139/seat/moFrom $119/mo

-WorkableAll-in-one ATS + AIATS + screeningTrialFrom $299/mo
+WorkableAll-in-one ATS + AIATS + screening$299/moFrom $299/mo

 GreenhouseStructured hiringATS + screeningDemoCustom

-ManatalAffordable SMB ATSATS + matching14-day trial$15/user/mo
+ManatalAffordable SMB ATSATS + matching$15/user/mo$15/user/mo

 Zoho RecruitValue + free planATSForever free$30/user/mo